TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 ![](doc/all_routes.png)

-We will continue with the flows outside of `netedit` by saving `demands.rou.xml` demnad file and editing it to add `flow` with `vehPerHour` parameter according to [this doc](https://sumo.dlr.de/docs/Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.html#repeated_vehicles_flows).
+We will continue with the flows outside of `netedit` by saving `demands.rou.xml` demnad file and editing it to add `flow` with `vehsPerHour` parameter according to [this doc](https://sumo.dlr.de/docs/Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.html#repeated_vehicles_flows).
 The resulting file content is shown below.
 For better readablity the xml schema verification header and the route color property were ommited.
 ```xml
 <routes>
 <!-- in demands.rou.xml -->